 Fix a probability $p$ and positive integers $n$ and $m$.
-We define the random multi-hypergraph $\B_{n,m,p}$ by independently sampling $m$ (not necessarily distinct) subsets of $[n]$.
-Each set is generated by including any vertex $v \in [n]$ with probability $p$ independently of all other choices.\footnote{ In the context of Boolean functions, this is called the \emph{$p$-biased distribution}~\cite{ODonnell14BooleanFunctions}. }
+The random multi-hypergraph $\B_{n,m,p}$ is generated by independently sampling $m$ (not necessarily distinct) subsets of $[n]$.
+Each set contains any vertex $v \in [n]$ with probability $p$ independently of all other choices.\footnote{ In the context of Boolean functions, this is called the \emph{$p$-biased distribution}~\cite{ODonnell14BooleanFunctions}. }

-We quickly argue that this is indeed the maximum-entropy model.
-Besides the size of the universe $n$ and the number of edges $m$, the only other constraint is the expected edge size $pn$.
-The independence bound on the entropy in information theory reads as follows: Let $X_1$ to $X_m$ be random variables with joint distribution $\Pb_{X_1, \dots, X_m}$ and marginal distributions $\Pb_{X_j}$.
-Then, their entropies observe the inequality $H(\Pb_{X_1, \dots, X_m}) \le \sum_{j = 1}^m H(\Pb_{X_j})$, equality holds if and only if the $X_j$ are independent, see~\cite{Cover2006InformationTheory}.
-This suggests that we should choose the edges independently if we want to maximize the entropy and the same is true for the vertices inside an edge.
-Finally, the fact that setting the sampling probability to be the same for all vertices indeed maximizes the entropy under a given mean set size was proven by Harremo{\"e}s~\cite{Harremoes01MaximumEntropy}.
+We quickly argue that it is indeed the maximum-entropy model.
+Besides the size of the universe $n$ and the number of edges $m$, the only constraint is the expected edge size $pn$.
+The independence bound on the entropy reads as follows.
+Let $X_1$ to $X_m$ be random variables with joint distribution $\Pb_{X_1, \dots, X_m}$ and marginals $\Pb_{X_j}$.
+Then, their entropies observe the inequality $H(\Pb_{X_1, \dots, X_m}) \le \sum_{j = 1}^m H(\Pb_{X_j})$, with equality holding if and only if the $X_j$ are independent~\cite{Cover2006InformationTheory}.
+This implies that the edges need to be sampled independently in order to maximize the entropy, the same is true for the vertices inside one edge.
+Finally, the fact that setting the sampling probability of the vertices to be all equal indeed gives the maximum entropy under a given mean set size was proven by Harremo{\"e}s~\cite{Harremoes01MaximumEntropy}.